8gears/keycloak-auth-proxy/README.md

 # Keycloak Auth Proxy

-The Keycloak Auth Proxy makes it possible to protect web resources that have no build in authentication.
+The Keycloak Auth Proxy provides authentication and authorization for web resources with OpenID Connect/OAuth, that have no build in authentication.

-This Auth Proxy Service uses [Keycloak Proxy][kcp] a Java/Undertow solution designed for Keycloak but that should work with any other IMA that support OpenID/Connect.
+This Auth Proxy Service uses [Keycloak Proxy][kcp], which is a Java/Undertow solution designed for Keycloak but that should also work with any other solution that supports OpenID/Connect.

 ## How is it working